intelliw/hsy-api.portal/api.sundaya.monitored.equipment/Implementation/Architecture/Messaging.md

 4. **Producer** - will _transform_ message into an application-specified format then call _write_ on the _Storage_ class.
    Optionally it will also call _publish_ to republish the transformed message to a new topic.

-5. **Storage** - normalises the message into repository syntax and calls client library to store the data in the Repository.
+5. **Storage** - normalises the message into repository syntax and calls its client library to store the data in the Repository.

 6. **Publisher** - if the _Producer_  had optionally re-published the mesage (in step 4) the _Publisher_ will call broker's client library to deliver the transformed message to a new topic in the Message Broker.